Scalefree hardness of average-case Euclidean TSP approximation: Asymptotic length of scalefree heuristics

 \section{Asymptotic length of scalefree heuristics}

-Our proof involves a multi-layered geometric construction, to force the appearance of certain special sets $S$ satisfying hypotheses \ref{p.first}, \ref{p.protected}, \ref{p.atapath}, \ref{p.angle} of the implication in definition of scalefreeness.
+Our proof involves a multi-layered geometric construction of a configuration, which, when it exists, will ensure that it contains a special set $S$ satisfying hypotheses \ref{p.protected}, \ref{p.general}, \ref{p.exceptional}, \ref{p.atapath}, \ref{p.angle} of the implication in definition of scalefreeness.
 We consider the layers one at a time.